Zediwan/TestGenerator/README.md

 # TestGenerator

-**TestGenerator** is a WPF-based utility built with **.NET 8** and **C# 12** that automatically scans a given project directory for classes and generates structured test files based on customizable settings.
+**TestGenerator** is a WPF-based utility built with **.NET 8** and **C# 12** that scans a given project directory for classes and generates structured test files based on customizable settings.
 Designed for maintainable and scalable testing, it supports both GUI and planned CLI workflows.

 ---